replica47/acode-plugin-snippets/readme.md

 ----

 ````
-Taken from original readme of the original author 30/03/2025.
+This part is taken from the original readme of the original author on 30/03/2025.
 ````

 ## Supported languages in this Snippet Plugin forked version.